Online Spreadsheet Editor for Fast, Easy Data Management

 Making lists of things to do and planning projects

-Because the rows and columns make planning simple, many teams use spreadsheet-style layouts to manage their tasks.
-You can see all in one place who owns what, when it is due, what the priorities are, and how far along you are.
-When you want to keep things clear instead of adding a lot of project management work, a fast online spreadsheet is very helpful.
-It gives users a structure without making them stick to a strict workflow.
+Many teams use spreadsheet-style layouts to manage their tasks.
+The rows and columns make for easy planning.
+You can see who owns what, when it’s due, priorities, and how far along you are.
+A quick online spreadsheet is very helpful if you want to keep things clear rather than add a lot of project management work.
+It provides users with a structure but does not force them to follow a strict workflow.

 Work with Operations and Inventory